srstevenson/scalarflow/README.md

 make all
 ```

-Run `make` to see a list of all available commands.
+Run `make help` to see a list of all available commands.

 [basedpyright]: https://docs.basedpyright.com/
 [Graphviz]: https://graphviz.org/